'Pharma bro' and the journalist who loves him

 As a journalist, falling in love with a person you are covering is about as taboo as it gets.
 Add in the fact that the subject of such affection is a person who once earned the title "The Most Hated Man in America," and you've got one big story to either share or conceal.
 As former Bloomberg journalist Christie Smythe tells me, it is in fact, a "crazy story."

 I sat down with Smythe for her first TV interview since revealing her love affair with Martin Shkreli in a tell-all article published in Elle magazine in December.
-Shkreli is best known as the "Pharma-Bro," the former drug company CEO who is currently serving seven years in the low-security Allenwood Low Federal Correctional Institution in Pennsylvania for two counts of securities fraud and one count of securities fraud conspiracy.
+Shkreli is best known as "Pharma-Bro," the former drug company CEO who is currently serving seven years in the low-security Allenwood Low Federal Correctional Institution in Pennsylvania for two counts of securities fraud and one count of securities fraud conspiracy.

 Shkreli earned the nickname after raising the price of the life-saving HIV drug Daraprim by 5,000% overnight, sparking outrage and earning him the moniker for what was called his callous nature in making the dramatic price increase.